 Take the following precautions when using NAND flash devices:

-- Correction by external ECC is necessary since bit corruption may occur.
+- Correction by external ECC is necessary because bit corruption may occur.

-- Bad block management is necessary since block defects can occur.
+- Bad block management is necessary because block defects can occur.

-- Countermeasures are required since read disturb will occur due to multiple times read on the same block.
+- Countermeasures are required because read disturbances will occur due to multiple read operations on the same block.

-- Wear leveling is necessary as there are restrictions on how many times block erase can be performed.
+- Wear leveling is necessary because there are restrictions on how many times a block erase can be performed.

-- As there are restrictions on how many times multiple writing in page can be performed, system compliance is necessary.
+- Because there are restrictions on the number of multiple writes in a page, system compliance is necessary.